Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Paragliding in Gudauri is so far one of my most memorable travel experiences – flying for about one hour over the gorgeous Caucasus scenery is something that cannot be simply described but one should see with his own eyes.

-So, if you’re planning a trip to Georgia, I’d say that you should definitely include the paragliding on your list of things to do in the country.
+So, if you’re planning a trip to Georgia, I’d say that you should definitely include paragliding on your list of things to do in the country.
 It doesn’t even matter when are you planning to go as they are flying all year round.

 Contribute by Bilyana from Owl Over The World